willfleetw/rusty_dns/docs/DNS_Documentation.md

 similar to that performed by CNAME, which identifies aliases.
 See the description of the IN-ADDR.ARPA domain for an example.

+Confusion about canonical names has lead to a belief that a PTR record should have exactly one RR in its RRSet.
+This is incorrect, the relevant section of [RFC-1034](https://www.ietf.org/rfc/rfc1034.txt) (section 3.6.2) indicates that the value of a PTR record should be a canonical name.
+That is, it should not be an alias.
+There is no implication in that section that only one PTR record is permitted for a name.
+No such restriction should be inferred.

 ## RR TYPE 13 - HINFO

     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+